aryna-yukhnevich/dev/README.md

 project_root/
 │
 └── config/
     │
     ├── sample_settings/
     │   ├── general.json
     │   ├── monitoring_groups.json
     │   ├── recipients.json
     │   └── replacements.json
     │
     └── settings/
         ├── general.json
         ├── monitoring_groups.json
         ├── recipients.json
         └── replacements.json
 ```
 In the `sample_settings` directory, you will find sample configurations that you can use as templates.
 After copying them to the `settings` directory, fill in the necessary values according to your requirements (please refer to [Configuration Steps](#configuration-steps)). \
-During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically.
-If any modifications are made to the configuration files locally, you would need to redeploy the stacks (`cdk deploy --all --context stage-name=<<stage-name>>`) in order to apply the changes.
+During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically. \
+**Note:** If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes (please refer to [Deployment and installation](#https://github.com/Soname-Solutions/salmon/blob/dev/docs/deployment.md) for more details).

 ## Configuration Files